ruppinlab/PERCEPTION/README.md

 We build a precision oncology computational approach capitalizes on recently published matched bulk and single-cell (SC) transcriptome profiles of large-scale cell-line drug screens to build treatment response models from patients' SC tumor transcriptomics.
 The general objective of this project is to utilize single-cell omics from patients tumor to predict response and resistance.
 The following figure describe the pipeline of PERCEPTION and its application.
 ![PERCEPTION pipeline_new](https://user-images.githubusercontent.com/26137763/216864419-a8a35147-ce34-43bd-a360-38d9ac07d4ac.png)

+<h2><b>Section 1: How to reproduce the Figures from the PERCEPTION manuscript?</b></h2>
+This section will describe how to reproduce the figures described in the following manuscript.
+<br><br>
+Sinha, S., Vegesna, R., Mukherjee, S., Kammula, A., Dhruba, S.R., Wu, W., Kerr, L., Nair, N., Jones, M., Yosef, N., Stroganov, O., Grishagin, I., Aldape, K., Blakely, C., Jiang, P., Thomas, C., Benes, C., Bivona, T., Schäffer, A. and Ruppin, E. (2023). "<b>PERCEPTION: Predicting patient treatment response and resistance via single-cell transcriptomics of their tumors</b>".
+<br><br>
 The code to generate the Figures is in R and is presented as a set of R markdown(.Rmd) files to be run in Rstudio.
 The data files are in a mixture of RDS, csv, tsv, and other formats.
 Because we want to have version control and quickly do updates, the code is in a GitHub repository.
 Because the data files are large and because journals require a frozen snapshot of data, the data files are in a Zenodo repository.
 To reproduce the results one must clone the GitHub repository and download the files from the Zenodo repository into a common directory on a computer running Linux or MacOS.
 We have tested the following instructions on one computer of each type.

-<h3><b>Please perform the following steps to reproduce the main Figures from the manuscript:</b></h3>
+<h3><b>Please perform the following steps to reproduce the Figures from the manuscript:</b></h3>

 <b>Step 1:</b> Clone/Download this repository using the command
 ```